phone-plusPhone Number Registration

 Great deliverability and fast throughput if you have a high "trust score."

-Registration is slow and often requires website and privacy policy changes.
+Registration can be slow and often requires website and privacy policy changes.
 Nonprofits with low "trust scores" may also face daily message caps, especially to T-Mobile numbers.

 Short Code